NewEdge Wealth LLC Acquires 72,399 Shares of Fortinet, Inc. (NASDAQ:FTNT)

-NewEdge Wealth LLC raised its stake in shares of Fortinet, Inc. (NASDAQ:FTNT – Free Report) by 36.0% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 273,528 shares of the software maker’s stock after buying an additional 72,399 shares during the quarter.
-NewEdge Wealth LLC’s holdings in Fortinet were worth $16,051,000 at the end of the most recent quarter.
+NewEdge Wealth LLC boosted its holdings in Fortinet, Inc. (NASDAQ:FTNT – Free Report) by 36.0% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 273,528 shares of the software maker’s stock after purchasing an additional 72,399 shares during the quarter.
+NewEdge Wealth LLC’s holdings in Fortinet were worth $16,051,000 as of its most recent SEC filing.

-Several other hedge funds have also added to or reduced their stakes in the stock.
-Fund Management at Engine No. 1 LLC raised its position in shares of Fortinet by 7.9% in the 2nd quarter.
-Fund Management at Engine No. 1 LLC now owns 8,486 shares of the software maker’s stock worth $641,000 after purchasing an additional 620 shares during the last quarter.
-Handelsbanken Fonder AB lifted its stake in shares of Fortinet by 4.2% in the second quarter.
-Handelsbanken Fonder AB now owns 198,363 shares of the software maker’s stock worth $14,994,000 after buying an additional 7,997 shares in the last quarter.
-IFM Investors Pty Ltd grew its holdings in shares of Fortinet by 7.1% during the second quarter.
-IFM Investors Pty Ltd now owns 133,639 shares of the software maker’s stock valued at $10,102,000 after buying an additional 8,874 shares during the last quarter.
-First Merchants Corp increased its position in shares of Fortinet by 27.7% during the third quarter.
-First Merchants Corp now owns 104,974 shares of the software maker’s stock valued at $6,160,000 after acquiring an additional 22,754 shares in the last quarter.
-Finally, Truist Financial Corp raised its holdings in Fortinet by 9.6% in the 2nd quarter.
-Truist Financial Corp now owns 75,744 shares of the software maker’s stock worth $5,725,000 after acquiring an additional 6,622 shares during the last quarter.
-65.00% of the stock is owned by institutional investors.
+A number of other institutional investors have also added to or reduced their stakes in the stock.
+Moneta Group Investment Advisors LLC increased its holdings in Fortinet by 125,937.5% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 14,597,668 shares of the software maker’s stock valued at $713,680,000 after acquiring an additional 14,586,086 shares during the last quarter.
+Norges Bank purchased a new position in shares of Fortinet during the fourth quarter valued at about $312,964,000.
+Bank of Montreal Can bought a new stake in shares of Fortinet in the second quarter worth about $175,298,000.
+Robeco Institutional Asset Management B.V. lifted its position in shares of Fortinet by 79.6% in the third quarter.
+Robeco Institutional Asset Management B.V. now owns 3,576,224 shares of the software maker’s stock worth $209,853,000 after buying an additional 1,585,236 shares in the last quarter.
+Finally, Los Angeles Capital Management LLC boosted its stake in Fortinet by 3,957.2% during the second quarter.
+Los Angeles Capital Management LLC now owns 1,382,371 shares of the software maker’s stock valued at $104,493,000 after buying an additional 1,348,299 shares during the last quarter.
+65.00% of the stock is owned by hedge funds and other institutional investors.

-In related news, CEO Ken Xie sold 46,733 shares of the firm’s stock in a transaction on Tuesday, January 9th.
-The shares were sold at an average price of $60.12, for a total transaction of $2,809,587.96.
-Following the completion of the transaction, the chief executive officer now directly owns 51,701,091 shares of the company’s stock, valued at $3,108,269,590.92.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In related news, CEO Ken Xie sold 46,733 shares of the stock in a transaction that occurred on Tuesday, January 9th.
+In other news, Director William H. Neukom acquired 664 shares of Fortinet stock in a transaction dated Wednesday, December 6th.
+The stock was purchased at an average cost of $52.62 per share, for a total transaction of $34,939.68.
+Following the completion of the purchase, the director now directly owns 293,041 shares in the company, valued at approximately $15,419,817.42.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In other news, Director William H. Neukom bought 664 shares of the company’s stock in a transaction that occurred on Wednesday, December 6th.
+The shares were purchased at an average price of $52.62 per share, for a total transaction of $34,939.68.
+Following the completion of the transaction, the director now directly owns 293,041 shares in the company, valued at $15,419,817.42.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Ken Xie sold 46,733 shares of the stock in a transaction that occurred on Tuesday, January 9th.
 The stock was sold at an average price of $60.12, for a total transaction of $2,809,587.96.
-Following the completion of the transaction, the chief executive officer now directly owns 51,701,091 shares of the company’s stock, valued at $3,108,269,590.92.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, CFO Keith Jensen sold 24,710 shares of the firm’s stock in a transaction that occurred on Friday, November 24th.
-The shares were sold at an average price of $53.37, for a total value of $1,318,772.70.
-Following the transaction, the chief financial officer now owns 4,586 shares of the company’s stock, valued at approximately $244,754.82.
+Following the completion of the transaction, the chief executive officer now owns 51,701,091 shares in the company, valued at approximately $3,108,269,590.92.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 109,963 shares of company stock worth $6,154,790 over the last quarter.
-Insiders own 17.54% of the company’s stock.
+In the last 90 days, insiders have sold 109,963 shares of company stock worth $6,154,790.
+17.54% of the stock is currently owned by insiders.

-Fortinet (NASDAQ:FTNT – Get Free Report) last posted its quarterly earnings results on Thursday, November 2nd.
-The software maker reported $0.35 EPS for the quarter, topping analysts’ consensus estimates of $0.30 by $0.05.
-Fortinet had a return on equity of 3,361.82% and a net margin of 22.25%.
-The company had revenue of $1.33 billion for the quarter, compared to analysts’ expectations of $1.35 billion.
-During the same period in the previous year, the firm earned $0.28 EPS.
-The firm’s revenue was up 15.7% compared to the same quarter last year.
-As a group, analysts expect that Fortinet, Inc. will post 1.29 earnings per share for the current fiscal year.
+Fortinet (NASDAQ:FTNT – Get Free Report) last announced its quarterly earnings data on Thursday, November 2nd.
+The software maker reported $0.35 earnings per share for the quarter, beating analysts’ consensus estimates of $0.30 by $0.05.
+The firm had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.35 billion.
+Fortinet had a net margin of 22.25% and a return on equity of 3,361.82%.
+The business’s quarterly revenue was up 15.7% compared to the same quarter last year.
+During the same period in the previous year, the company earned $0.28 earnings per share.
+Analysts anticipate that Fortinet, Inc. will post 1.29 EPS for the current year.

 About Fortinet